hugnol/TestrRepo/README.md

 ## Starting Out

 To get started you'll need an IDE which you can use to work with Python.
 There is no need to use a specific one so go with the IDE that you are the most comfortable with and has support for Python.
 For the functions created in this guide [Atom](https://atom.io/) was used, but it is not necessary.

+You will also need Python installed on your computer.